MarcusGastaldello/FRICOSIPY/docs/index.md

 !!! note

-    This user guide is currently under development.
+    This user guide is currently under development for the new v1.3 release of *FRICOSIPY*.
 Completetion is scheduled for February 2026.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />